Excitation functions of related temperatures of {\eta} and {\eta}0 emission sources from squared momentum transfer spectra in high-energy collisions: Abstract

 \section{Abstract}

-{\bf Abstract:} The squared momentum transfer spectra of $\eta$ and $\eta ^0$, produced in high-energy photon-proton ($\gamma p$) $\rightarrow {\rm meson + proton}$ process in electron-proton ($ep$) collisions performed at CEBAF, NINA, CEA, SLAC, DESY, and WLS are analyzed.
-The Monte Carlo calculations are used in the analysis of the squared momentum transfer spectra, where the transfer undergoes from the incident $\gamma$ to emitted meson or equivalently from the target proton to emitted proton.
-In the calculations, the Erlang distribution and Tsallis-Levy function are used to describe the transverse momentum spectra of emitted particles.
-Our results show that the average transverse momentum ($\langle p_T\rangle$), the initial-state temperature ($T_i$), and the final-state temperature ($T_0$) roughly decrease from lower center-of-mass energy ($W$) to higher one, and at several special $W$, this tendency is broken. \\ \\ {\bf Keywords:} Initial-state temperature, final-state temperature, squared momentum transfer, Erlang distribution, Tsallis-Levy function
+{\bf Abstract:} The squared momentum transfer spectra of $\eta$ and $\eta ^0$, produced in high-energy photon-proton ($\gamma p$) $\rightarrow \eta(\eta^0)+p$ processes in electron-proton ($ep$) collisions performed at CEBAF, NINA, CEA, SLAC, DESY, and WLS are analyzed.
+The Monte Carlo calculations are used in the analysis of the squared momentum transfer spectra, where the transfer undergoes from the incident $\gamma$ to emitted $\eta(\eta^0)$ or equivalently from the target proton to emitted proton.
+In the calculations, the Erlang distribution and Tsallis-Levy function are used to describe the transverse momentum ($p_T$) spectra of emitted particles.
+Our results show that the average transverse momentum ($\langle p_T\rangle$), the initial-state temperature ($T_i$), and the final-state temperature ($T_0$) roughly decrease from the lower center-of-mass energy ($W$) to the higher one in the concerned energy range of a few GeV, which is different from the excitation function from heavy-ion collisions in the similar energy range. \\ \\ {\bf Keywords:} Initial-state temperature; final-state temperature; squared momentum transfer; Erlang distribution; Tsallis-Levy function

 {12.40.Ee, 14.40.-n, 24.10.Pa, 25.75.Ag }